Captivate Your Audience: Mastering Props in Presentations

 Beware of comments!

 According to my purpose as a writer, I am responsible for writing and you as a reader are responsible for reading.
 If you now also write, and I have to read that, you will mess up everything here.
-Feel encouraged to do just that, I appreciate it!
+Feel encouraged doing just that, I appreciate it!

 P.S.